Let's Move Forward, Orinda!

 Would you like greater local control of your energy provider?
 An alternative to PG&E?
 Better options for renewable energy?
 Most Contra Costa Cities, including Moraga, Lafayette, and Walnut Creek, already have that choice, but Orinda does not.
 In other cities, the second energy provider usually offers cleaner electricity than PG&E either at the same price or less.
 Your bill will look exactly the same; but you will be saving money and improving our community.
 Let’s bring community choice energy to Orinda!

-Infrastructure: Fix All Our Roads and Drains, and Bury the Power Lines
+Infrastructure: Fix All Our Roads and Drains, and Improve Coordination With Partner Agencies

 Justice and Equity

-Presently there is talk about making Orinda more welcoming to all, but little action.
+Presently there is talk about making Orinda more welcoming to all, but more action is needed.
 For me, Orinda has been a caring, welcoming home, and working together we can take concrete steps to broadly share that spirit of inclusion.
-I support thoughtful and data-driven police practice reform, including the creation of a resident review committee, and meaningful equity education.
+I support thoughtful and data-driven police practice reform and meaningful equity education.
 There’s value to justice and equity.

 Working Together for a Happier Community

 I support creative, entrepreneurial measures that bring us together to further justice and inclusion.
 The City could engage youth and school-age parents through joint programming with the School Districts, could host a speaker or art series in conjunction with local business, or could create volunteer-based resident committees to study and recommend more equitable city practices.
-Let’s seize the opportunity we have now to work together for a happier community.
+Let’s seize the opportunity and inspire local talent to work together for a happier community.